 There are a number of places from where you can buy your barbells from.
 The simplest place to go to if you want a bar for lifting weights is your nearby fitness store.
-Barbells are one of the most commonly found products in gym shops and fitness stores and you can easily get one home.
+Barbells are one of the most commonly found products in gym shops and fitness stores.
+Therefore, you can easily get one home.

 However, if you want a bar for lifting weights but don’t really want to go out in this pandemic, we’d strongly recommend you to get a barbell online.
 Thanks to Amazon, it has become quite easy to order barbells and they can reach you in just a matter of days.
 You can also order weight plates online and just start with your basic lifts without ever having to step out of your house!

-3. Are Rogue Ohio Bars the Best Barbells for Home Gym Needs?
+3. Are Rogue Ohio Bars the Best Barbell for Home Gyms?

 ..Happy Lifting! 🙂